Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

 An example of a Gray category investigated in this paper is 2Cat.
 The objects of 2Cat are 2-categories, the 1-morphisms are strict functors of 2-categories, the 2-morphisms pseudo-natural transformations and 3-morphisms modifications.
-In the following, we recall these definitions, the compositions and the tensorator.
+In the following, these definitions, the compositions and the tensorator are recalled.
 For a proof that this defines a Gray category, see \cite[\S I,4.5]{Gray}.

-To simplify the notation, and because it is the only case used in the following, it is assumed throughout that the 2-categories have only one object, i.e.,~are monoidal categories.
-Thus the Gray category defined here is MonCat.
-The definitions extend easily to the general case of a 2-category.
+To simplify the notation, and because it is the only case used in the following, it is assumed throughout that the 2-categories have only one object, denoted $\bullet$, and can thus be described as monoidal categories \cite{ChengGurski}.
+Thus the Gray category defined here is 2Cat(1) in the notation of Cheng and Gurski.
+The definitions extend easily to the case of a general 2-category.

-The objects of MonCat are strict monoidal categories.
+The objects of 2Cat(1) are strict monoidal categories.
 The objects of the monoidal category correspond to the 1-morphisms of the corresponding 2-category with one object and its morphisms to 2-morphisms of the corresponding 2-category with one object.
-The horizontal composition is given by the tensor product, denoted $\circ$ in the following, and the unit 1-morphism in the associated 2-category corresponds to the tensor unit $e$.
+The horizontal composition is given by the monoidal product, denoted $\circ$ in the following, and the unit 1-morphism in the associated 2-category corresponds to the monoidal unit $e$.
 The vertical composition of morphisms is denoted $\cdot$, as before.
-The 1-morphisms in MonCat are strict tensor functors. \begin{definition}[Tensor functor] A strict tensor functor $F\colon \mathcal C \to \mathcal D$ between strict monoidal categories $\mac C$, $\mac D$ is a functor $F:\mac C\to\mac D$ with $F(e_{\mac C})=e_{\mac D}$ and $F(x\circ y)=F(x)\circ F(y)$ for all objects $x$ and $y$ of $\mac C$. \end{definition}
+The 1-morphisms in 2Cat(1) are strict monoidal functors. \begin{definition} A {\bf strict monoidal functor} $F\colon \mathcal C \to \mathcal D$ between strict monoidal categories $\mac C$, $\mac D$ is a functor $F\colon\mac C\to\mac D$ with $F(e_{\mac C})=e_{\mac D}$ and $F(x\circ y)=F(x)\circ F(y)$ for all objects $x$ and $y$ of $\mac C$. \end{definition}

-The 2-morphisms in MonCat are pseudo-natural transformations between strict tensor functors.
+The 2-morphisms in 2Cat(1) are pseudo-natural transformations between strict monoidal functors.
 They can be viewed as a generalisation of natural transformations and are obtained by restricting the general definition of natural 2-transformations in Definition \ref{nat2transformations} to 2-categories with a single object.